naman14/voice-ai/README.md

 ### Audio Format Specifications

-- **Input Audio**: Raw PCM bytes, Sample Rate: 16kHz, Bit Depth: 16-bit, Channels: Mono, No headers or containers
+- **Input Audio**: Raw PCM bytes, Sample Rate: 16kHz

-- **Output Audio**: Raw PCM bytes, Sample Rate: 24kHz, Bit Depth: 32-bit float, Channels: Mono, Streamed in chunks for real-time playback
+- **Output Audio**: Raw PCM bytes, Sample Rate: 24kHz, Streamed in chunks for real-time playback

 ## Direct Transcript for Chat + TTS
 - send `transcript` message type to the server with the transcript to chat and tts to respond